Introduction

 How does oil capacity differ between push mowers and riding mowers?

-Always ensure you’re using the correct amount for your specific model by consulting the owner’s manual or manufacturer’s specifications.
+To find the right amount for your specific model, always check the owner’s manual or the manufacturer’s specifications.

 What does SAE mean on oil containers?

-SAE stands for the Society of Automotive Engineers, a professional association that sets standards for engineering professionals in various industries.
-When you see an SAE rating on oil containers, it refers to the oil’s viscosity grade; this is a measure of the oil’s thickness and fluidity at certain temperatures.
+SAE stands for the Society of Automotive Engineers, which sets standards in various engineering fields.
+An SAE rating on oil containers shows the oil’s viscosity grade, indicating its thickness and flow at different temperatures.

 Why is it important to regularly check and change lawn mower oil?